 Interpersonal Process I and II This less-structured group, which meets twice weekly, provides patients with the opportunity to speak about their internal thoughts, feelings, and experiences with their peers in a way that they are not likely to do in their day-to-day life experiences.
 A core component of this group is to bring the treatment group to life as a community, giving patients an experience of themselves in the social world.
 Everyone is encouraged to practice how to communicate authentically and to listen to their peers in a meaningful way.
 Group members have the opportunity to experience/practice building trust, to give and receive feedback, and give and receive support from the relationships that are created.

 This group has been described by our clients as groundbreaking in their treatment journey --- (1) inviting them to resolve conflict with their peers and witness peers resolve conflict with each other and (2) allowing them to communicate in new and more effective ways, leaving them feeling more confident to successfully navigate relationships outside of the therapy environment.
 In the end, the Interpersonal Process groups provide a safe space for patients to practice and integrate skills learned in other groups, share their histories and how they’ve come to understand themselves from past to present, and begin to generalize what they’ve learned in order to return more skillful and confident to the world beyond therapy.

-Distress Tolerance and Mindfulness - Dialectical Behavior Therapy Skills III Using the Distress Tolerance curricula from Dialectical Behavior Therapy and relapse prevention frameworks, this group helps patients design plans for coping both in the short and long terms.
+Dialectical Behavior Therapy Skills (DBT) I: Distress Tolerance & Mindfulness Using the Distress Tolerance curricula from Dialectical Behavior Therapy and relapse prevention frameworks, this group helps patients design plans for coping both in the short and long terms.
 This group helps patients link emotional triggers with concrete strategies to both prevent and reduce emotional and behavioral difficulties.
 Additionally, this group introduces patients to mindfulness topics that can help them build awareness of emotional states and help them to more effectively utilize skills overall.